-Back to Table of Contents -

 - The student was under legal guardianship as determined by a court in the student’s state of legal residence.

-The University reserves the right to alter from year to year the combination of gift funds and self-help funding (student loan and work programs) based on a family’s demonstrated financial need as determined through the FAFSA and CSS/PROFILE® applications, along with the availability of funds, current policies of the Board of Trustees, and federal/state legislation.
+The University reserves the right to alter the combination of gift funds and self-help funding (student loan and work programs) from year to year based on a family’s demonstrated financial need as determined through the FAFSA and CSS/PROFILE® applications, along with the availability of funds, current University policies approved by the SMU Board of Trustees, and federal/state legislation.
 Typically, the amount of self-help will increase as a student advances toward graduation.

 STATE AND FEDERAL GUIDELINES

-To be eligible for federal or state financial assistance, a student must meet the following criteria:
+To be eligible for federal and/or state financial assistance, a student must meet the following criteria:

-- Not be in default on any student loan or have borrowed in excess of the loan limits
+- Not be in default on any federal or state student loan or have borrowed in excess of the loan limits

 - Be registered with the Selective Service, if required to do so